 Tirta's Village School is located in the mountainous area of the Papuan Highlands.
 It takes more than seven hours by plane from the capital city of Indonesia.
 The journey then continues with a one hour flight on a single propeller plane, followed by a two and a half day hike.

 The new school initiative began with Tirta training four local teachers.
-Another four local teachers are scheduled to be trained at MSI's lab school in Java.
+Another four local teachers are scheduled to be trained at MSI's Lab School in Java.
 These teachers are Sunday school teachers with no formal training, but they are fully committed to teaching 175 children from their village.
-These children are between the ages of from 4 and 13 years old.
+These children are between the ages of 4 and 13 years old.

 (click the pictures below to see the first meeting Tirta held in preparation of starting the school)

 There are no roads to reach Tirta's village.
-Electricity is absent and water is also unavailable but there are hundreds of children living in the area, waiting to be educated and hear the Good News.
+Electricity is absent and water is also unavailable but there are hundreds of children living in the area, waiting to be educated.